photography / journal

 I don’t know much about poetry but I certainly do like the photograph.
 I like the light & shadow playing on the far side of the fold and this is one of those cases when you cannot figure out the size of the object.
 It is a very good way to capture something as trivial as a bit of paper.

 Comment Policy: Unless you've received special dispensation (you know who you are), you must use your real name.
-For a little keyword SEO love, you may use name @ keyword to have a link to your site (only the keyword will be the anchor text).
+We're all friends here, so if you want to be "Ron the plumber," that's cool, but you can't be "Best Plumber."
 See the comment policy for more.

 Notify me of new posts by email.